Bigmax81/example_prometheus_application_nodejs/README.md

 ![img.png](img.png)

-- In console, use `node Hello.ts` for launch program and see Prometheus Target : hello_exporter must be active and you can, in Prometheus main page, use a request with the name of your metric.
+- In console, use `node Hello.ts` to launch program and see Prometheus Target : hello_exporter must be active and you can, in Prometheus main page, use a request with the name of your metric.